skorokithakis/django-project-template/README.md

   project_name
 ```

-That's it!
-You're ready to run the project with `docker-compose` and add that "container expert" bullet point to your
+Delete/change the files `README.md` and `LICENSE` to suit your project, and that's it!
-CV:
+You're ready to run the project with `docker-compose` and add that "container expert" bullet point to your CV:

 ```bash
 $ docker-compose up